Farmers back at protest camp after deep challenge to PM Modi - WTMJ

 “The situation is normal now.
 The protesters have left the streets of the capital,″ New Delhi police officer Anto Alphonse said Wednesday morning.

+The protesting farmers’ groups are scheduled to meet later Wednesday to discuss the future course of action.
+Another march is planned for Feb.
+1 when the Modi government is scheduled to present the annual budget in Parliament.

-Most New Delhi roads were reopened to vehicles by midnight Tuesday, hours after the protest organizer, Samyukt Kisan Morcha, or United Farmers’ Front, called off the tractor march and accused two outside groups of sabotage by infiltrating their otherwise peaceful movement.
+Protest organizer Samyukt Kisan Morcha, or United Farmers’ Front, accused two outside groups of sabotage by infiltrating their otherwise peaceful movement.

 “Even if it was a sabotage, we can’t escape responsibility,” said Yogendra Yadav, a protest leader.